 I hope you enjoy my version of Shanghai Noodles and if so - please leave a comment.
 And if you're ever walking around Old Town Portland.....well - let's just say watch out for those hidden trap doors..... 😉

-You’ll need some Udon Noodles, Shiitake Mushrooms, Napa Cabbage, Baby Bok Choy, Garlic, Ginger, Green Onions, and a Carrot for this recipe.
-For the sauce I mixed Soy Sauce, Hoisin Sauce, Mirin, a little Chili Garlic Paste, Brown Sugar, and a few drops of Sesame Oil.
+You'll need some Udon Noodles, Shiitake Mushrooms, Napa Cabbage, Baby Bok Choy, Garlic, Ginger, Green Onions, and a Carrot for this recipe.
+For the sauce, I mixed Soy Sauce, Hoisin Sauce, Mirin, a little Chili Garlic Paste and just a little Brown Sugar.

 A very simple Stir Fry..... you got this!